-We have incurred losses and have generated negative operating cash flows since our inception, and anticipate that we will continue to incur losses for at least the next several years.
-As of December 31, 2021, we had an accumulated deficit of \$414.7 million and have incurred an additional net loss of approximately \$29.9 million for the three months ended March 31, 2022.
-To date, we have financed our operations primarily with proceeds from public and private offerings of our common stock, sales of our convertible preferred stock to our equity investors and borrowings under our debt facilities.
-From inception through March 31, 2022, we have received gross proceeds of \$434.9 million from equity and debt transactions, including a net \$45.0 million borrowed under our debt facilities.
-As of March 31, 2022, we had cash and cash equivalents of \$39.6 million and an accumulated deficit of \$444.6 million.
+We were incorporated and commenced operations in 2014.
+Since our incorporation, we have devoted substantially all of our resources to developing preclinical and clinical product candidates, building our intellectual property portfolio and process development and manufacturing function, business planning, raising capital and providing general and administrative support for these operations.
+To date, we have financed our operations primarily with the proceeds from issuance of our common stock combined with proceeds from previous sales of our convertible preferred stock to our equity investors and borrowings under loan and security agreements.
+From our inception through March 31, 2023, we have received gross proceeds of \$520.1 million from such transactions, which includes a net \$45.0 million borrowed under debt facilities.
+As of March 31, 2023, we had cash and cash equivalents of \$27.5 million and an accumulated deficit of \$554.6 million.